roseengineering/rfcascade/README.md

--swap                : swap the top two networks on the stack -cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <a+bj>         : lift network on top of stack from ground and insert an impedance; j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -p                   : print network on top of stack -series <ohms>       : push a series resistor onto stack -shunt <ohms>        : push a shunt resistor onto stack -f <filename.s2p>    : push a network onto stack
+-swap                : swap the top two networks on the stack -cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <a+bj>         : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -p                   : print network on top of stack -series <ohms>       : push a series resistor onto the stack -shunt <ohms>        : push a shunt resistor onto the stack -f <filename>        : push a touchstone network onto the stack
 ```

 By default the utility writes out a touchstone file with